scale-rs/wdav-crypto-rs/README.md

 <!-- markdownlint-disable MD025 -->
-# WDAV
+# Temporary WebDav server

 Quick start a WebDAV server.
+Deployable on [Deta.Space](https://deta.space/docs).

+When accessing directory URLs under non-WebDAV (classic) HTTP, and if the directory contains `index.html`, this returns it.
+That serves for previewing demos/snippets of static HTML websites.

 Based on [niuhuan/wdav-rs](https://github.com/niuhuan/wdav-rs).